 Frequently Asked Questions

 Q: Is horticultural oil the same as neem oil?

 A: Neem oil is a type of horticultural oil.
 Vegetable oil, mineral oil, and highly refined oil are all other types of horticultural oil.
 It’s a big category with many different types that each help in the garden in different ways.

 Q: Can I use neem oil instead of horticultural oil?

 A: Neem oil is often used as a multipurpose pest and disease control in the garden.
 Neem oil contains a natural chemical called azadirachtin that other horticultural oils don’t have, which allows it to be more effective at pest control than other oils.

 Q: What plants do not use neem oil?

 A: Don’t use neem oil on stressed plants, including new transplants or plants that are wilted or need water.
-Some trees and roses are sensitive to horticultural oils and shouldn’t be treated with them.
+Some trees and some tender roses are sensitive to horticultural oils and shouldn’t be treated with them.